AdaVarts/Construction-of-the-data-flow-graph/README.md

 The tool is the result of bachelor project.
 It is designed to simplify the process of inspection the symmetric block cipers implementation written in C within security analysis against DFA (Differential Fault Analysis).

+We implemented three main functionalities.
+With our tool we convert symmetric cipher algorithm written in C into LLVM code.
+Then we construct a data flow graph from customized data of an LLVM intermediate representation.
+The tool has a graphical user interface, using which we provide additional information about the constructed graph.
+We implemented the method of finding and displaying a path in the graph.

 ## How to start
 ### Setup
 In order to use the first functionality of converting C into LLVM code, the GCC should be installed.
 We used gcc 10.3.0.
 Official installation instructions are written on the developers website